 It’s very simple this method, I promise.
 This brewing method is for those of you who don’t like and seriously dislike any grounds and bitters in your coffee (as you get with the Turkish and cowboy methods)!

-Make a coffee bag with a coffee filter and a string.
-Fill it with coffee and you’re ready to brew!
-Don’t have a coffee filter?
-No problem, just use empty tea bags instead!
+Make a coffee bag with a paper filter (or an empty tea bag) and a string.
+Fill it with grounds and you’re ready to brew!

 - A coffee filter